LizRelDev/LizRelDev/README.md

 Hello There!
 I'm Fantasy, a student currently living in Jepara, Indonesia.

-Am just GitHub user that curently learning about Android Development.
+Im just a GitHub user that curently learning about Android Development.

 <br>